tgvashworth/integrator/README.md

 #### Fixtures and teardown

 Fixtures represent the data an action needs to carry out its work.
 Since the fixtures an action may receive can change (probably due to 'pass-through' usage), integrator considers the same action with different fixtures to effectively be a different action.
-During a random walk, if it needs to repeat an action (but with different fixtures), Integrator will run the action's teardown and done phases, then then setup and assert, to make sure that actions run with the correct fixtures.
+During a random walk, if it needs to repeat an action (but with different fixtures), Integrator will run the action's `teardown` phases, then setup and assert, to make sure that actions run with the correct fixtures.

 For example, imagine actions `A`, `B` and `C`: